Caning: Reformatory caning

 From 1933 to 1970, the cane was frequently used on boy inmates and less routinely for girl inmates at the youth reformatories in England and Wales known as approved schools.
 Many UK approved schools were known for strict discipline, with corporal punishment used where necessary, generally a rather more severe version of the caning (or in Scotland, strapping) that was common in ordinary secondary schools.

 Under the Approved School Rules 1933, girls under 15 could be caned only on the hands; girls of 15 and over were not to be given caning at all.
 Boys under 15 could be caned on the hands or the bottom; boys of 15 and over were to be caned only on the clothed buttocks.

 Before the 1933 rules, there was a case where several teenage girls were severely beaten with a tawse up to 12 strokes on the seat, with their skirts lifted up.

 At the approved schools between 1933 and 1970, the normal maximum number of strokes was eight for boys of 15 and over, and six for boys and girls below that age.
 In particular, boys who absconded were typically given a maximum caning of 8 strokes on the clothed bottom immediately on return to the school, and a 1971 statistical study found that this could be an effective deterrent.

 From 1970, approved schools became "Community Homes with Education" (CHEs) under the Children and Young Persons Act 1969.
 The national 1933 rules were replaced by local rules drawn up by each local authority.
 Girl residents of some post-1970 CHEs might as a result sometimes be caned on the buttocks instead of the hands.
 In some cases boys or girls of all ages were caned, in spite of a government recommendation that over-16s should no longer be caned.

 Caning is still used in the equivalent institutions in some countries, such as Singapore and Guyana.

-In children's institutes
+Caning in children's homes

-Corporal punishment at children's homes was less severe.
-The Administration of Children's Homes Regulations 1951 (S.O.
+Corporal punishment at children's homes was less severe than in schools.
+The UK's Administration of Children's Homes Regulations 1951 (S.O.
 No 1217) provided that children under 10 should be punished only on their hands either by the headmaster or in his presence and direction.

 Only girls under 10 and boys under the school leaving age (15 at that time) could be corporally punished.
 Children under 10 should be punished only on their hands.
 A boy over 10 but under 15 could be caned up to a maximum of six strokes on the clothed buttocks.